rothos/protocol_1/index.md

 The above few paragraphs describe the spectrum from everyday blah all the way to hapless creeps.

-The is a worse level, which is that of the “dark wizard.”
+There is a worse level, which is that of the “dark wizard.”
 For the previous level, the ability to do harm is accumulated incidentally and unsystematically.
 But, a dark wizard systematically cultivates the ability to influence people.
-This can be both “deliberate and unreflective/accidental,” “deliberate and reflective.”
+This can be either “deliberate and unreflective/accidental” or “deliberate and reflective.”

 For the “deliberate and unreflective/accidental” category, a good example of this is in relation some kinks, fetishes, paraphilias (and also “vanilla-sexual”).
-Some kinks are pure fantasy, some involve “consentual nonconsent,” and some, usually disendorsed, involve the actualization of nonconsent, either incidentally or essentially.
+Some kinks are pure fantasy, some involve “consensual nonconsent,” and some, usually disendorsed, involve the actualization of nonconsent, either incidentally or essentially.

 Unfortunately, all of those cases can potentially produce unwanted effects in other people because, even for the pure fantasy cases, there can be “actualization bleed.”
-And, often people have lower-layer material/“tubes”/etc that want to realize some “actual nonconsent,” even if this is disendorsed by much else of the system.
+And often, people have lower-layer material/“tubes”/etc that want to realize some “actual nonconsent,” even if this is disendorsed by much else of the system.
 And even if this is compensated for at the higher layers.
 There can still be subtle, harmful effects between people via lower levels.

 The situation is analogous for safety/control fantasies and revenge fantasies.
 (For the safety/control case, the person wants other people to behave in highly specific ways so that that person can feel safe.
 Often, this will be in childhood, parent-child, or religious ontologies.)